thesadru/disnake/docs/ext/tasks/index.rst

 .. versionadded:: 1.1.0

-One of the most common operations when making a bot is having a loop run in the background at a specified interval.
-This pattern is very common but has a lot of things you need to look out for:
+One of the most common operations when making a bot is having a loop run in the backgrond at a specified interval.
+This pattern is very common but has a lot of things yo need to look ot for:

 - How do I handle :exc:`asyncio.CancelledError`?
-- What do I do if the internet goes out?
+- What do I do if the internet goes ot?
 - What is the maximum number of seconds I can sleep anyway?

-The goal of this disnake extension is to abstract all these worries away from you.
+The goal of this disnake extension is to abstract all these worries away from yo.

 Recipes
 ---------

-A simple background task in a :class:`~disnake.ext.commands.Cog`:
+A simple backgrond task in a :class:`~disnake.ext.commands.Cog`:

 .. code-block:: python3